Logo

 }

 Now, any entity with UiLayout + UiLink spawned as a child of the UiTree will be managed as a UI entity.
 If it has a Transform component, it will get aligned based on the UiLayout calculations taking place in the parent UiTree.
 If it has a Dimension component then its size will also get updated by the UiTree output.
-This allows you to create your own systems reacting to changes in Dimension and Transform components.

 The generic in pack::<S>() represents state.
 For now leave it at Base, but when you for example later want to add hover animation use Hover instead.